 In 2001 he was named as one of America’s “Most Influential Hispanics” by Hispanic Business Magazine.
 He is a regular commentator on Latino political issues in statewide and national media publications.

 Since 2000, Madrid has also developed an expertise in local governments in California.
-He served as the public affairs director to the League of California Cities and as a strategic adviser to the California Redevelopment Association.
+He served as the public affairs director to the League of California Cities.
 In that role, he was instrumental in the passage of Proposition 1A (The Local Taxpayer Protection Act), a historic achievement that constitutionally protected local government revenues from state raids.
 The measure received 84% of the vote—one of the highest percentages in California history.
 He was also a key adviser in the defeat of Proposition 90 (The Taxpayer Trap), No on Prop 98, Yes on Prop 99, and Yes on Prop 22.

 In 2011, Madrid helped develop the Leadership California Institute, an organization dedicated to educating and training future legislators before they get in office.
-He founded the California Ballot Measure Training Academy (CBMTA) in 2005 to better educate city officials on the legalities and best practices of public information programs and how they are different from ballot measure advocacy.
-Over 100 California Cities have participated in the training program.
-Madrid & Associates is regularly sought out by statewide campaigns seeking local government messaging and support.
+He is regularly sought out by statewide campaigns seeking key messaging and support.